jinghuazhao/Caprion/peptide_progs/README.md

 NB. `3_merge.sh` itself is comprised of three steps on signal extraction, collection, and graphical representation which is operationally done through commenting/uncommenting calls to each step exclusively.
 In particular, CO3 and ITIH2 are resumed after the 12hr threshold for SLURM.

-For now, both `0_utils.sh` and the second step 3.2 above both requires Ensembl-VEP which does not work on icelake.
+Both `0_utils.sh` and the second step 3.2 above both requires Ensembl-VEP but `ceuadmin/ensembl-vep/104` does not work on icelake; a remedy is made with `ceuadmin/ensembl-vep/111-icelake` however the loftee plugin is likely to require additional work -- as documented this is feasible with `vep -i variants.vcf --plugin LoFtool,scores_file.txt`.